Carmel-src/T.adelaidensis_SuppInfo/README.md

-# _T. adelaidensis_ supplementary information for thesis chapters 3, 4 & 5 - Included as Thesis Appendix #2
+# _T. adelaidensis_ Supplementary Information for Thesis Chapters 3, 4 & 5 - Included as Thesis Appendix #2

 This repository contains the analysis process used for transcript assembly, annotation, and gene expression in kidney tissue of the Australian pygmy bluetongue skink _Tiliqua adelaidensis_.